Ajhar17103/Ajhar17103/README.md

 ## 🌱 Personal Interests

-When I’m not coding, I enjoy exploring emerging technologies, traveling, and finding inspiration in nature’s tranquility.
+When I’m not coding, I enjoy exploring emerging technologies, travelling, and finding inspiration in nature’s tranquillity.

 ---